-Bolomor Cave (Tavernes de la Valldigna) is located in the southern slope of a wide valley known as ‘La Valldigna’, oriented from west to east with little altitude and between the ‘Sierra de les Creus’ and the range Mondúver.
-The Valldigna is the geological limit between the ranges Ibérico and Bético, stretching until the Mediterranean Sea, throughout the shore plain.
+Bolomor Cave (Tavernes de la Valldigna) is located in the southern slope of a wide valley known as ‘La Valldigna’, oriented from west to east with low little altitude and between the ‘Serra de les Creus’ and the Mondúver massif.
+“La Valldigna” is the geological limit between the iberian and Betic systems, and extends toward the Mediterranean Sea, throughout the coastal plain.

--The Vaca River or Xeraco with its affluent Badell, short fluvial courses which generate “humid spaces with small woods-gallery adapted to this habitat”.
+3-The river Vaca or Xeraco with its tributary Badell, which are short fluvial courses generating “humid spaces with small woods-gallery adapted to this environment”.

--The coastal plain is occupied by lagoon systems near the sea.
-They are “flooded spaces with dunes and lakes of sweet water from underground spring waters”.
-They are the less degraded of all and the ones of most rapid transformation.
+4-The coastal plain with lagoon systems near the sea.
+This area is described as “spaces flooded with dunes and lakes of fresh water from underground springs”.
+These are the least degraded areas and those with the fastest transformation.

-The site is situated in the Range of the Mondúver, in its most northern part.
-This mount, with its 841 m of altitude forms a crest oriented NW-SE with the ‘Alt de la Font Nova’ (742 m) and the ‘Penyalba’ (76 m).
-Towards the south it descends with a strong slope towards the ‘La Dorva’ and ‘Foia de Barx’ depressions.
-Towards the north, the range is losing height with soft hills and karstic plains till the Valldigna.
-Towards the NE the descent is more steep and connected with the plain of the coastal plain of Xeraco at 7 km from the coast.
+The archaeological site is situated in the Mondúver massif, in its northernmost foothills.
+This mountain has 841 m of altitude and describes a NW-SE orientation ridge with the “Alt de la Font Nova” (742 m) and “El Penyalba” (76 m).
+Towards the south this mountain descends steeply towards the depressions of “La Drova” and “Foia de Barx”.
+Towards the north, the massif loses height through soft hills and karst plains to “La Valldigna”.
+Towards the northeast the descent is more pronounced, connecting with the coastal plain of Xeraco 7 km from the coast..

-The current climate of the zone is the Mediterranean and the annual precipitation usually is situated on top of the 700 mm.
-In these values plays an important paper the local orography: the hills stand in front of the eastern winds favoring the rain, especially in autumn, and, less, in Spring.
-The average annual temperatures are located above the 16ºC and around 10ºC on colder months.
-The site is located in the first mountains over a rainy coastal plain.
+The current climate of the area is Mediterranean, and the annual precipitation rainfall is usually above 700 mm.
+The regional orography plays an important role in these values: the mountains stand in the way of the easterly winds favoring the fall of rains, mainly in autumn and, to a lesser extent, in spring.
+Average annual temperatures are above 16°C and the coldest months around 10°C. The archaeological site is located in the first mountains of a rainy coastal plain.

-The vegetation of the area is typically Mediterranean, adapted to the summer drought, evergreen, of small and coriaceous leafs.
-The climatic oak trees have disappeared, as a result of a long historical process of degradation (fires, grazing, agricultural practices, erosion, etc).
-Today there is a predominance of cultivation fields and brushy vegetation with rosemary, thyme, rockrose, etc. The Bolomor gorge, because of its topography and orientation, is a magnificent example of refuge for vegetation in which grows honeysuckle, between others, as well as endemic plants such as Anthirrinum valentinus or “Conillet blanc”, representatives of the ancient Mediterranean forest.
+The vegetation in the area is typically Mediterranean, which is adapted to the summer drought, evergreen, with small and leathery leaves.
+The climatic holm oaks have disappeared, which is the result of a long historical process of degradation (fires, grazing, agricultural practices, erosion, etc).
+Today cultivated fields and brushy vegetation predominate with rosemary, thyme, rockrose, etc. The Bolomor ravine, due to its topography and orientation, is a excellent example of a vegetation refuge in which the honeysuckle, as well as endemic plants such as Anthirrinum valentinus or “Conillet blanc” grow and are representatives of the ancient Mediterranean forest.